You have spent a lot of money on an engagement ring but it wasn’t meant to be and the weddings off so who should keep

 “I’ve sometimes thought of marrying, and then I’ve thought again”

-It is unfortunately the case that some people experience broken engagements and, for whatever reason, do not ever make it down the aisle for their big day.
+It is, unfortunately, the case that some people experience broken engagements and, for whatever reason, do not ever make it down the aisle for their big day.
 Instead, the relationship ends and their assets have to be divided between them.
 Whilst arguments can ensue over savings, the house, etc, perhaps the most hotly contested issue is who should keep the engagement ring after the break up.

 Both parties may feel that they, morally, have the right to the engagement ring for a variety of reasons.
 For example: